-The ventilation points on your motorhome are fixed points of ventilation which are specified by European Standards.
-Under no circumstances must these be blocked or obstructed.
+The ventilation points on vour motorhome are fixed points of ventilation which are specified by Standards.
+European Under circumstances must these be blocked or obstructed.
 It is advised that fixed ventilation points and any protective screens are checked and cleaned (if necessary) on a regular basis.